chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_add_file_not_if_ruby.rst

 ..
 This is an included how-to.

-The following example shows how to use the ``not_if`` condition to create a file based on a template and using |ruby| to specify the condition:
+The following example shows how to use the ``not_if`` condition to create a file based on a template and then |ruby| code to specify the condition:

 .. code-block:: ruby